 Call for appointment:410-553-8160 410-553-8160

-UM BWMC neurosurgeons have completed advanced surgical training to treat patients who have a wide variety of brain, neck and spine conditions.
-They use the latest techniques and technology to perform both routine and highly complex procedures.
+At UM BWMC, our neurosurgeons have extensive surgical training to treat patients with diseases, injuries and trauma to the brain, neck and spine.
+They use innovative techniques and technology to perform both routine and highly complex procedures.

 Working with UM BWMC neurologists, the neurosurgery team considers all beneficial treatment options, exhausting non-surgical options when appropriate, and create a plan of care customized to each patient.

 To make an appointment with one of our neurosurgeons, call 410-553-8160.

 Brain injuries and conditions can be complicated and scary, but when in the right hands, they can be treated so you can return to a normal, active life.
 Some conditions of the brain that our neurosurgeons treat include:

 - Brain tumors: these are abnormal growths of cells that can be benign or cancerous.
 Surgeons perform biopsies to assess tumors and a craniotomy to remove them.

 - Brain bleeding: this can occur in the brain when an artery in the brain bursts and causes localized bleeding in the surrounding tissues.
 This is also called a brain hemorrhage, and it kills brain cells, so it’s imperative to treat immediately.
 Head trauma/injury is a common cause of bleeding in the brain.